 To achieve this, SaaS vendors put all clients in the same system, literally.
 That means one upgrade for all, which in theory reduces the cost for the vendor to manage testing and deployment.
 However, it does come at great costs which we’ll explore in this series.

 SaaS concerns worth knowing

 The first such downside is that users must upgrade at the same time. i.e. there is zero flexibility for a user to choose when to receive a new release.

 This can be problematic if, for example, there is an internal governance process dictating that no changes to critical software can be done during certain periods, such as the first weeks of the year or in times of high market volatility.

 It also makes it impossible for clients to have their own test process of the release in addition to the one offered by the vendor.

-You may wonder what this means.
+You may wonder what "enterprise SaaS" means.

-In our view, it is the creation of a solution from the ground up in the cloud, but in the architecture of such a system the vendor addresses the shortcomings of the subscription SaaS model.
+In our view, it is the creation of a solution from the ground up in the cloud, but in the architecture of such a system, the vendor addresses the shortcomings of the subscription SaaS model.

 Such architecture has only been possible for a few years, with technologies such as Kubernetes and containers becoming viable for mission-critical production environments.